aiida-phonopy/aiida-phonopy/docs/data/band_structure.rst

 Band structure
 ==============
 This object contains the phonon band structure calculated by phonopy.
-Also stores the mode Gruneisen parameters data in Gruneisen calculation.
+Also it can store the mode Gruneisen parameters data.

 Special setters are provided to store the data directly from phonopy objects: